Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?

 - Just like any watch, the MePACS personal alarm watch can tell the time, which can help with remembering to take your medication, attend appointments, expect visitors or carers and maintain contact with the family.

-A personal alarm watch is a convenient, emergency device worn around the wrist, allowing the user to send a signal for help from any room in the house, any place in the local community and almost any town in Australia.
+A personal alarm watch is an emergency device worn around the wrist, allowing the user to send a signal for help quickly and conveniently.
 This means the wearer doesn’t have to worry about finding a phone when they need essential assistance.

 A personal alarm watch is part of the growing trend of wearable technology.
 You can wear it every day and impress your friends and family with its stylish design and essential features, giving you the confidence to be active, independent and do everything you want to do – without having to worry how you would get help in a medical emergency.